On this Page

-Message pipe - Moves all messages, printout done by the test plugin as part of the init and runs phases including results metrics.
+Message pipe - Moves all messages, printout performed by the test plugin as part of the init and runs phases including results metrics.

 hl_qual opens a result pipe and a message pipe per runner process and per tested device.

-The pipes are limited in size but hl_qual runner manager reads data from the pipes to free the pipe and enable log execution test.
-The message pipe reads out from each device is redirected to the final hl_qual report to enable a full view of test results for each device.
+The pipes are limited in size, but hl_qual runner manager reads data from the pipes to free the pipe and enable log execution test.
+The message pipe reads out from each device and is redirected to the final hl_qual report to enable a full view of the test results for each device.

 Control room is a shared memory synchronization structure that enables the following features: